Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-IMPLEMENTATION-PLAN.md

 - [X] Ensure the triple structure mirrors the existing volume test externally:
   - [X] For each logical “record,” there is one create, one update, and one delete operation in the batch.
   - [X] The overall operation count per batch equals `3 * batchTripleCount` for that scenario.
-- [ ] Add a small integration-style test (not Locust-driven) that:
+- [X] Add a small integration-style test (not Locust-driven) that:
-  - [ ] Constructs a `BatchApiClient` against a local or mocked DMS.
+  - [X] Constructs a `BatchApiClient` against a running DMS using a lightweight HTTP adapter over the `requests` library (see `edfi_performance_test/manual_student_batch_integration.py`).
-  - [ ] Submits a single triple for Student.
+  - [X] Submits a single triple for Student (create/update/delete by natural key) to the `/batch` endpoint.
-  - [ ] Verifies the success response and that a subsequent delete by `documentId` is valid.
+  - [X] Prints success/failure details and per-operation outcomes to the console for manual verification by the operator.

 [ ] **Section 6: Additional Scenario – SectionBatchVolumeTest**